What if Home Depot had A dressing room?

 When I found a print I liked, I held up the medium.
 It looked too tapered so I grabbed a large and went to the fitting rooms.

-As I walked to my dressing room I passed pegs with number tags on them.
+As I walked to my changing room I passed pegs with number tags on them.
 I figured during busy times they must give these to people entering as a security precaution.

-In my case the retailer had only one girl working the entire floor (a frequently seen disturbing trend in retail.)
-She didn’t notice that I went into the dressing room.
+In my case the retailer had only one girl working the entire floor (a frequently seen disturbing trend in retail).
+She didn’t notice that I went into the changing room.
 I tried on the large.

 That is to say, I attempted to try on the large; my arm wouldn’t go through the sleeve.
 I put my shirt back on, walked out to grab the extra-large and returned to the fitting room with not a word from the girl.